alyonashinkareva/ArraySet/README.md

 # ArraySet
-Implementation of an immutable ordered set
+Implementation of an immutable ordered set.
+The ArraySet class implements the NavigableSet interface.